jlorieau/thatway/README.rst

     Traceback (most recent call last):
     ...
     thatway.base.ConfigException: Entry 'b' already in the Config--use a Config.update or load method to change its value.
+    >>> config.b = 5  # oops!
+    Traceback (most recent call last):
+    ...
+    thatway.base.ConfigException: Only Parameters can be inserted in the Config
     >>> config.update({'b': 5})
     >>> config.b
     5